 Indian Journal of Ecocriticism, Volume 3 August 2010.
 Essay title: “Female Metaphor, Science and Paganism: A Cosmic Eco-Trinity”.

-Glenys grew up in country Queensland Australia.
+Glenys grew up in Wakka Wakka country, Queensland Australia.
 Glenys considers herself a student of the Poetry of the Universe – a language expressed in scientific story, mythological metaphor, ancient and contemporary images of integrity, body movement and dance, stillness, chants and songs.
 By these means, she has conducted geo-therapy – ecological reconnection – for herself and with others.

 Glenys’s work, PaGaian Cosmology, is grounded in the Old European Indigenous religious practice, integrated with evolutionary perspective and Goddess scholarship.

-Glenys’ M.A. is in Theology and Philosophy and included education in liturgical practice at the Jesuit School of Theology Berkeley California.
-She lives in the Blue Mountains Australia with her partner Taffy (Robert) Seaborne, where she has facilitated Seasonal ceremony in MoonCourt with an open community, taught classes, mentored apprentices, and writes.
+Glenys’ M.A. is in Systematic Theology and Philosophy included education in liturgical practice at the Jesuit School of Theology Berkeley California.
+She has just re-located to her homelands of Queensland Australia, with her partner Taffy (Robert) Seaborne, after decades of living in the Blue Mountains Australia; where she facilitated Seasonal ceremony in MoonCourt with an open community, taught classes, and mentored apprentices.
+Glenys is a featured contributor to Return to Mago E-magazine and is presently writing a new version of her PaGaian Cosmology.
 In 2014, Glenys co-facilitated the Mago Pilgrimage to Korea with Dr. Helen Hye-Sook Hwang.

 Glenys has also contributed to these magazines, journals and blogs: